 “When a painting is finished, to be honest, I’m ready to kick it out the door and let it live on its own.
 Most times I suspect the painting is ready to get rid of me too.
 There’s a few here and there that I like to keep around, usually because I don’t know if I’m finished with them.
 But mostly, I like seeing how they handle themselves out in the world.
 So I try to make them attainable to anyone, which is why I price them all the same just like any other object you’d buy.
 I like the idea of someone being able to own more than one, or collecting them not as paintings to hang but as objects to store in an attic or basement.”

-Each TW ORIGINAL SQUARE measures 25”x25”x2” and is roughly twelve pounds.
+Each Standard Square painting measures 25”x25”x2” and weighs roughly twelve pounds.
 They are hand built from birch panel and pine and framed in white pine, which is sanded down smooth like an instrument.
 No, you don’t have an option of a different frame.
-A Tim Wirth Square Painting is not exactly a picture, it’s an object first and foremost.
+Tim Wirth’s square paintings are not exactly pictures, they are objects first and foremost.
 You are welcome to display them however you desire, though they behave best on a wall.

-On top of the frame, there’s often something painted.
-The painting’s title, the year it was made, the artist’s name, etc. On the backsides, there’s either a painted image, name, year, or some combination of all those things.
-These are wily objects, however they do arrive neatly packed in a box ready to unwrap and jump around your room.
-So if you choose to display it, do so with care.
-If you choose to store it, seal it up good.
+On top of the frame, there’s often something painted, like the painting’s title, the year it was made, the artist’s name, etc. On the backsides, there’s either a painted image, name, year, or some combination of all those things.

-To inquire about available inventory and current pricing, please email: firstname.lastname@example.org
+To inquire about available inventory, please email: email@example.com